 Department of Recreation Management and Tourism.

 The faculty in the Department of Recreation Management and Tourism offer a graduate program leading to the M.S. degree in Recreation.
 The program focuses both on building professional knowledge and developing the ability to critically analyze topics and issues related to the recreation and tourism fields.
 Students choose between pursuing a more academic, focused thesis option or the more professionally applied nonthesis option.
-Each student takes graduate core courses in the department and then can pursue individual interests with related course work and a research project in one of four general concentration areas: outdoor recreation, recreation administration, social/psychological aspects of leisure, and tourism and commercial recreation.
+Each student takes graduate core courses in the department and then can pursue individual interests with related course work and a research project.